herrsascha/VariableScout-Docs/README.md

 - Filtering: Filter variables and nodes by type.
 - Search Functionality: Quickly search for specific variables, nodes, or collections.
 - Focused View: Simplify the variable value and node path, highlighting only the essential elements.
-- Export Variables: Export variables in various formats (.JSON, .CSV).
+- Export Variables: Export variables with customizable options and in various formats (.JSON, .CSV).
 - Selection Sync: Automatically updates to reflect the currently selected nodes on the canvas.
 - Settings Customization: Tailor the plugin to your workflow with various settings like "Only selected nodes" and "Only unused variables".
 - Shared Variables: Access variables in linked/shared libraries across your projects.
 - Variable Swap: Directly modify variable connections for multiple filtered nodes simultaneously.
 - Only Unused Variables: Show only variables that haven’t been used in the document.
-- Export Variables: Export variables with customizable options.
+- Trace Variables to the Source: See exactly where a variable is created and how it connects across libraries and files.
+- Quickly reload collections: After switching pages or updating designs rescan collections for latest data.

 ## Installation